daroczig/CEU-R-prod/README.md

 ### Delivery method

 * Document and explain your solution along the code you wrote in a PDF document.
 Include screenshots of your browser showing what you are doing in RStudio Server or eg Jenkins -- including the URL nav bar.
 * STOP the EC2 Instance you worked on, but don’t terminate it, so we can start it and check how it works.
+Note that your instance will be terminated by us after the end of the class.
-* Please send us the PDF and the instance id of your EC2 instance when you are finished to ceu-data@googlegroups.com.
+* Please send us the PDF and the `instance_id` of your EC2 instance when you are finished to ceu-data@googlegroups.com.
 Please include your student ID both in the PDF and the email.

 ### Submission deadline